Dealing with debt and money struggles

 We know that being in debt or struggling with money can be very difficult for many people.
 Whether you’re a customer of ours or not, we want to help you manage your finances and reduce your money worries.

-Could you apply for a grant?
+Could you apply for benefits or a grant?

 The MoneyHelper website, run by the Government’s official Money & Pensions Service, has lots of free information and resources, such as a budget planner to help you keep track of your spending; guides on how to choose the right bank account for you; and information on prioritising your bills.